Lies, Damned Lies and Statistics

 Risk is traditionally understood to be measured by volatility – the rate at which the price of an investment moves up and down.
 High volatility = price moves up and down rapidly over short time periods.
 Low volatility = price changes very slowly over a long time period.

 The most common statistical measure of risk / volatility is Standard Deviation (sigma / σ ) – a standard statistical measure not only relevant to investments.
 It’s an acceptable measure of risk if the probability distribution of returns is a normal distribution – i.e. where the distribution of expected return is spread symmetrically around the mean (average) and the graph of the distribution is a bell shaped curve, and investment theory assumes that this is the case.

-It’s very unlikely that you’ll be asked to calculate Standard Deviation in an exam but probable that you will come across a question where you are given the figures for the mean annual return of an investment or portfolio over a number of years, and the figure for standard deviation.
+A typical question on standard deviation is where you are given the figures for the mean annual return of an investment or portfolio over a number of years, and the figure for standard deviation (you are only likely to be asked to calculate the standard deviation in the AF4 exam).
 The numbers that you do need to remember then are :

 68 – roughly the % of returns that will fall between the mean return plus and minus one sigma